A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Wang \textit{et al.} \cite{Wang2024VMambaMorphAM} transformed the 2D VSS of VMamba into a 3D volumetric feature processing framework.
 This hybrid architecture combined VMamba with CNN (U-Net), to accurately estimate the deformation field.
 To address the challenges posed by complex motion and diverse structures in image registration, \textbf{VMambaMorph} introduces a recursive registration framework.
 Furthermore, it employs a weight-sharing fine-grained feature extractor to extract features across divergent volumes.
 MambaMorph's inadequacy in fully exploiting visual features from complex motion and diverse structures of images or volumes has been surpassed by VMambaMorph.

-\subsubsection{\textbf{Miscellaneous}}
+From this section \ref{subsec:reg}, we can understand that VMambamorph is better than MambaMorph.
+While comparing VMambaMorph \cite{Wang2024VMambaMorphAM} with the transformer-based model TransMorph \cite{Chen_2022} on the SynthRAD dataset, VMambaMorph outperformed TransMorph in both Dice Score and Hausdorff Distance (HD).
+Specifically, TransMorph achieved a Dice score of 82.31\% and a HD of 1.39, whereas VMambaMorph achieved a higher Dice score of 82.94\% and a lower HD of 1.35, showing better overlap and reduced boundary error.

+\subsubsection{Miscellaneous}

-Beyond the primary tasks discussed above, Mamba-based models have been employed in a range of other medical imaging applications. \autoref{tab:mis_overview} outlines models and their parameters along with their descriptions and code availability.
-Notable mamba-based research papers in this field include:
+Beyond primary tasks like segmentation, classification, and image restoration discussed in earlier sections, Mamba-based models have also been applied to a wide range of medical applications.
+These tasks include video analysis, medical language understanding, and image generation using diffusion models.
+In all these cases, Mamba helps to improve efficiency and better capture long-range relationships in data. \autoref{tab:mis_overview} outlines models and their parameters along with their descriptions and code availability.
+Notable mamba-based research papers in this field include

 Xie \textit{et al.} \cite{xie2024promamba} introduced \textbf{Prompt-Mamba} for polyp segmentation in colonoscopy images.
 Polyp segmentation is crucial for early cancer detection but it is challenging due to variations in size, shape, and color.
-Existing models struggle with irregular shapes, small samples and generalization to unseen data.
-Prompt-Mamba addresses these limitations by combining Vision-Mamba which is known for its robust image feature extraction with prompt technology for improved generalization.
+Prompt-Mamba addresses existing limitations such as various sample sizes and generalization to unseen data by combining Vision-Mamba which act as an image feature extractor with prompt technology for improved generalization.
 The lightweight architecture includes an image encoder with ViM layers, a prompt encoder and a mask decoder.
-It also uses a combination of Focalloss and Diceloss functions to effectively handle imbalanced data and measure segmentation quality.
-Prompt-Mamba surpasses existing state-of-the-art methods by an average of 5\% across six datasets.
-It demonstrates exceptional performance on both validation and unseen datasets.
+It uses combination of Focal and Dice loss to handle class imbalance and measure segmentation quality.